SamuelGong/onnxruntime/README.md

 # Zhifeng's Guidance

-[This](./README-original.md) is the original README for the LookOnceToHear project
+[This](./README-original.md) is the original README for the onnxruntime project

 ## 1. Common Steps